the method

-The emBODY Performance Method is a body culture-centered performance pedagogy and physical theatre training framework created by Corinne M. Mason, alongside brave artists who were willing to reimagine how we create.
+The emBODY Performance Method is a body culture-centered performance pedagogy and physical theatre training framework created by Corinne M. Mason, developed in collaboration with artists willing to

 Freedom is the capacity to move beyond inherited scripts about the body.
 In the emBODY Performance Method, freedom is not “doing whatever you want.”
 It is gaining enough awareness of body culture, habit, and constraint that you can choose how to move, respond, and create.